ethereum/ERCs/ERCS/erc-76xx.md

 }
 ```

+Notice that there is no restriction specifying what a deployed contract is, so a deployed contract can be also an IERC6551Account.

 ## Reference implementation

 The reference implementation is almost identical to ERC6551Registry, with minor changes to emit a different event and error.